 This until the Broodmaster is alive of course, so that would be your opponent first target and you should protect him as much as you can.
 Once the Broodmaster goes, all Spider Swarms follow immediately after and half of your warband abilities are then useless.

 The Broodkin ability to throw projectiles is nice, but works only on a 50% chance for each die roll and you have only 2 dice to roll.
 For a Triple you would have expected a little bit more, at least a bit more consistency: chances to do 12 damage are extremely slim.
-By comparison the Spider Swarm Quad is 5 times more likely to do 16+ damage than a Projectile to do 12…
+Even the Spider Swarm Quad is not that attractive unless you have a high value Quad.

 Skittering Ascent, the ability to climb walls for free, is really situational and you may end up to never be in a position to use it.
 Unless there is an objective hidden on the top of a tower and is the last round so only the Spiders can get to it… Assuming they are still alive.
 Why the Broodkin cannot run on top of walls like Broodmasters and Doomweavers?

-Doomweavers should be your hard-hitters but don’t perform that role that well.
+Doomweavers should be your hard-hitters but don’t perform that role very well.
 The one with Trident and Net can be useful to prevent enemies from engaging if you need a further round to get in position or to avoid someone from running away.
-At the same time this can be used also to poke enemies from afar using the various 2″ range weapons available in the warband and guaranteeing them an extra round alive.
+At the same time this can be used also to poke enemies from a distance using the various 2″ range weapons available in the warband and guaranteeing them an extra round alive.

 You will however suffer warbands with good ranged capabilities, so run fast towards them to engage and prevent further bloodshed.